Driving Tips

 • Winter Tire Requirements

 BC law requires winter tires (marked with the mountain/snowflake symbol) on most highways from October 1 to April 30.
-All RevyCar vehicles come equipped with 3-peak mountain snowflake rated tires during winter months.
+All RevyCar vehicles come equipped with 3-peak mountain snowflake rated all-season tires year-round, so you're always covered.

 • **Reduce speed** — Posted limits are for ideal conditions.
 In winter, slow down significantly.